awsdocs/amazon-sagemaker-developer-guide/doc_source/API_VpcConfig.md

  **Subnets**   <a name="SageMaker-Type-VpcConfig-Subnets"></a>
 The ID of the subnets in the VPC to which you want to connect your training job or model\.
+Amazon EC2 P3 accelerated computing instances are not available in the c/d/e availability zones of region us\-east\-1\.
+If you want to create endpoints with P3 instances in VPC mode in region us\-east\-1, create subnets in a/b/f availability zones instead\.
 Type: Array of strings
 Array Members: Minimum number of 1 item\.
 Maximum number of 16 items\.
 Length Constraints: Maximum length of 32\.